Meet the Scholars

 Lisa Day, PhD, RN, CNE

-Lisa Day is Associate Clinical Professor at Duke University School of Nursing (DUSON); scholarship focuses on teaching and learning with emphasis on professional identity formation and values-based education.
+Lisa Day is a Clinical Professor at Washington State University College of Nursing; scholarship focuses on teaching and learning with emphasis on professional identity formation and values-based education.
 Dr. Day collaborated on a project to develop a process-based course in values clarification and professional identity for beginning nursing students; the course is now taught in four nursing schools in the U.S. and one in Taiwan, and Dr. Day and her colleagues are now working on a similar interprofessional course.
-She is currently teaching in the accelerated BSN program and collaborating with colleagues in the School of Medicine and in the Duke Health System (DUHS) to design interprofessional learning opportunities for RN students.
-Teaching will expand this year to MSN courses that will allow for more interprofessional collaboration and development of on-line teaching skills.
-Dr. Day is currently enrolled in a program to obtain certification as a Psychiatric Nurse Practitioner in order to re-enter and stay connected to up-to-date nursing practice in complex, interprofessional clinical environments.
+She was teaching in the accelerated BSN program and collaborating with colleagues in the Duke University School of Medicine and in the Duke Health System (DUHS) to design interprofessional learning opportunities for RN students.
+Teaching will expanded to MSN courses that will allow for more interprofessional collaboration and development of on-line teaching skills.
+Dr. Day enrolled in a program to obtain certification as a Psychiatric Nurse Practitioner in order to re-enter and stay connected to up-to-date nursing practice in complex, interprofessional clinical environments.

 Memoona Hasnain, MD, MHPE, PhD